Checked by reality, some QAnon supporters seek a way out - WTMJ

 “I was one of those people too,” she said of QAnon and its grip.
 “I came out on the other end because I wanted to feel better.”

-Another ex-believer, Jitarth Jadeja, created a Reddit forum called QAnon Casualties to help others like him, as well as the relatives of people still consumed by the theory.
-Membership has doubled in recent weeks to more than 114,000 members.
+Another ex-believer, Jitarth Jadeja, now moderates a Reddit forum called QAnon Casualties to help others like him, as well as the relatives of people still consumed by the theory.
+Membership has doubled in recent weeks to more than 119,000 members.
 Three new moderators had to be added just to keep up.

 “They are our friends and family,” said Jadeja, of Sydney, Australia.
 “It’s not about who is right or who is wrong.
 I’m here to preach empathy, for the normal people, the good people who got brainwashed by this death cult.”